Odyssey

 Explorer time!

-That was a lot of code, but we should have enough to for a playlist's tracks now!
+That was a lot of code, but we should have enough to query for a playlist's tracks now!
 Make sure our server is running with the latest changes.

 GraphQL operation